oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 ### getId

 SYNC.
-Return the Id used by this asset.
+Return the ID used by this asset.

 ```js
 id= order.getId()